-a. advise on, and develop, appropriate performance management approaches for businesses and business units, including the use of data analytics;
+- a. advise on, and develop, appropriate performance management approaches for businesses and business units, including the use of data analytics; - b. explain and demonstrate how a business can analyse complex, quantitative and qualitative data from multiple sources to provide strategic management accounting information to implement, monitor and modify a strategy at an appropriate organisational level in order to create competitive advantage; - use financial and non-financial performance data from a variety of sources, including integrated reporting disclosures, to measure and monitor multiple aspects of performance at a variety of organisational levels; - d. advise on, and develop, appropriate remuneration and reward packages for staff and executives linked to performance, considering agency relationship issues; and evaluate the impact on corporate reports arising from employee remuneration, including pensions and share-based payment; - e. develop measures to monitor and evaluate performance in the context of sustainability,

-- b. explain and demonstrate how a business can analyse complex, quantitative and qualitative data from multiple sources to provide strategic management accounting information to implement, monitor and modify a strategy at an appropriate organisational level in order to create competitive advantage; - use financial and non-financial performance data from a variety of sources, including integrated reporting disclosures, to measure and monitor multiple aspects of performance at a variety of organisational levels; - d. advise on, and develop, appropriate remuneration and reward packages for staff and executives linked to performance, considering agency relationship issues; and evaluate the impact on corporate reports arising from employee remuneration, including pensions and share-based payment; - e. develop measures to monitor and evaluate performance in the context of social responsibility, sustainability, environmental matters, natural capital and climate change; and - f. set out and explain assurance procedures for qualitative and quantitative disclosures relating to social responsibility, sustainability, environmental matters and demonstrate how effective assurance can benefit stakeholders and the public interest.
+- including the impact and dependencies of: social responsibility, environmental factors, natural capital and climate change; and - f. set out and explain assurance procedures for qualitative and quantitative disclosures relating to sustainability and developing sustainability standards, including social responsibility and environmental matters and demonstrate how effective assurance can benefit stakeholders and the public interest.